rc2209/Pong/README.md

 # Pong
-a variant of the infamous Pong game
+a variant of the infamous Pong game in Python, developed on CoddeSkulptor framework with GUI.